joanabaiao/Bioinformatics-projects/README.md

 # Bioinformatics Projects

-This repository contains the source code for various bioinformatics and algorithmic projects.
+This repository contains the code of various bioinformatics and algorithmic projects.
 Each project focuses on a specific aspect of gene expression analysis, protein secondary structure prediction, sequence alignment, and graph algorithms.

 ## Project List
 - Clustering Coefficient Calculation